tommeier/bash-publish_to/README.md

 Sick of nasty merge commits messing up your code base in a medium-large collaborative team coding environment?
 Run this command before any push and be sure before publishing.

 Simple little script in bash to publish the current branch that you're on to a target branch (both local or remote).
 Performing all required git functions to ensure a synced branch with live (pull, rebase, merge etc).
+At the end of the process a list of all available remote branches is given to push to.

 ## Install

+Either:

+ * Clone this repo
+		cd ~
+		mkdir bashscripts
+		cd bashscripts/
+		git clone git://github.com/tommeier/bash-publish_to.git publish_to
+ * and then add the following line anywhere in your bash_profile (or whatever your bash config is) to include this script source ~/bashscripts/bash-publish_to/bash_publish_to.sh

+Or

- * Cut paste the functions in the 'bash_profile' file into your ~/.bash_profile (or whatever your bash config file is)
+ * Cut paste the functions in the 'bash_publish_to.sh' file into your ~/.bash_profile (or whatever your bash config file is)

+Then

  * Open terminal/bash (or reload if already open, e.g.: 'source ~/.bash_profile')

 ## Usage